 In fulfilling its responsibilities the committee meets with the external auditors at least twice a year, more frequently if necessary.
 During these meetings the auditors also meet with the committee without the presence of senior management.
-The company's auditors have a clear line of direct communication at any time to either the Chairman of the Audit and Risk Management Committee or the Chairman of the Board.
+The company's auditors have a clear line of direct communication at any time to either the Chairman of the Audit and Risk Management Committee in the first instance, or the Chairman of the Board.